Here are all the facts and statistics you need to know about the Sochi Autodrom ahead of the 2021 Russian Grand Prix!

 The most drivers to finish all the laps of a Russian Grand Prix is fifteen, in 2019.
 The least came in 2016, when just five drivers finished on the lead lap.

-There has been a Safety Car period in five of the six Russian Grands Prix held so far.
+There has been a Safety Car period in six of the seven Russian Grands Prix held so far.
 The most Safety Car stints in a single race here is two, which happened in both 2015 and 2019.

 There is yet to be a rain-affected Russian Grand Prix.

 Five different drivers have set the fastest lap of the race at the Russian Grand Prix.
-Valtteri Bottas has set the most fastest laps at the circuit, having set the fastest lap of the race in both 2014 and 2018.
+Valtteri Bottas has set the most fastest laps at the circuit, having set the fastest lap of the race in 2014, 2018 and 2020.

 The highest number of cars to finish a Russian Grand Prix is nineteen, which happened in 2014, while the following year saw just thirteen drivers reach the end of the race.